LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

 types and node counts on a per worker basis to accommodate steps with different resource requirements.
-In addition, this is where the ``task_queue`` becomes useful, as it groups the different allocation types, which can be assigned to each worker here by specifying step names (why not specify queue instead of step names here?).
+In addition, this is where the ``task_queue`` becomes useful, as it groups the different allocation types, which can be assigned to each worker here by specifying step names.

+..
+Q: why not specify queue instead of step names here?
+..
+A: idk, that's how it's always been.
+Maybe as a way of hiding queues under the abstraction of steps?

 .. code-block::yaml